americanexpress/unify-jdocs/readme.md

   Long getArrayValueLong(String path, String... vargs);

   /**
-   * Gets the value stored in the array element in the given path as a Double *
+   * Gets the value stored in the array element in the given path as a BigDecimal *
    * @param path  the path
    * @param vargs the values to replace the % characters in path